-Before migration from SharePoint 2007 to SharePoint 2013, we should have some clarification from client side.
+Before migration from SharePoint 2007 to SharePoint 2013, we should have some clarification from the client side.

-These are the following’s point you know before start migration –
+These are the following’s point you know before start SharePoint migration.

 a.
 Do you have SQL Server 2008 implemented?